IsaacCheng9/fairsplit/README.md

 We implemented a greedy algorithm to minimise the number of transactions required to settle the debts between all members of a group when the user toggles 'Smart Split'.
-The algorithm runs in O(n log n), where n is the number of users.
-This means that it scales well with the number of users.
+The algorithm runs in O(n log n), where n is the number of users – this means that it scales well with the number of users.

 A simple example of this algorithm is shown below.
 In this example, Alice owes Bob £10 and Bob owes Charlie £10 for a total of two transactions.
-The algorithm will suggest that Alice pays Charlie £10 directly, and thus only requiring one transaction to settle the debts.
+The algorithm will suggest that Alice pays Charlie £10 directly, meaning only one transaction is required to settle the debts.

 ![FairSplit - Minimising Transactions@2x Simple](https://user-images.githubusercontent.com/47993930/193157219-12522cfb-f831-48d3-9140-bf1cab09d3b5.png)